PekkaPek/languagelearner/README.md

 4. Create a user to your database.
 The application uses this user for the database access.
 Use the following configurations to create a new user:
   * Username: usramazeme
   * Password: Am@Z3mE
-5. To test the application, navigate to it with web browser.
+5. To test the application, open it with web browser.